JaWarrior12/constitution-rewrite/README.md

 - i.
 Griefing, scamming, stealing (outside of missions), or FP robbing.
 - ii.
 Shield managing, driving, or attacking against members, allies or neutrals.
 - iii.
 Impersonation of people or clans.
 - iv.
-Ignoring legitimate battle orders from a higher-ranked member during battle.
+Ignoring legitimate battle orders from a higher-ranked commander during battle.
 - v.
-Knowingly or willingly helping proscribed people.
+Knowingly or willingly aiding proscribed people in a way that negatively affects the victims of the proscribed individual.
 - vi.
 Knowingly and willingly lying or deceiving the assembly or any person/group it has delegated power to.
 - vii.
 Bribing or blackmailing the assembly or any person/group it has delegated power to.
 - viii.
 Purposely and maliciously destroying, obstructing, or altering evidence of a crime.